terraindata/terrain/README.md

 - Use effective markdown syntax in this file.
 - Constants are named with all caps and underscores e.g. `var ANSWER_TO_THE_ULTIMATE_QUESTION = 42;`
-- No global variables; every variable must be preceded by `var`.
-- Only one variable per `var`, for legibility.
+- Only one variable per `var` / `let`, for legibility.
 Don't separate variables by commas. e.g. Don't do `var first = 'Luke', second = 'Leia', third = 'Han';` etc. Instead, put each variable on its on line.
 - No not believing in yourself.